 For babies up to 4 months of age, there are two; breastfeeding as well as formula feeding.
 While the jury is out on which one is a better alternative, let’s cover the timings of each along with how much is required for growth.

 - What to Feed: Either breastmilk or formula.

-- How Much to Feed: For breastfed infants; 8 to 10 helpings or a on demand module of feeding.
-For formula fed kids, 6 to 8 helpings per day.
+- How Much to Feed: For breastfed infants; 8 to 10 helpings or an on-demand module of feeding.
+For formula-fed kids, 6 to 8 helpings per day.

-Mothers who choose breastfeeding should be prepared for on-demand feeding approach, especially during the first couple of months.
-Though it’s no hard and fast rule, it is seen that babies who are breastfed need at least 8 to 10 helpings everyday to sate their appetite.
+Mothers who choose to breastfeed should be prepared for on-demand feeding approach, especially during the first couple of months.
+Though it’s no hard and fast rule, it is seen that babies who are breastfed need at least 8 to 10 helpings every day to sate their appetite.
 Also, remember to feed your precious every couple of hours in order to keep them from deprivation of nutrition.
 Don’t push the feeding to more than three hours in a day.

 For mothers who have decided to go by formula, a word of caution would be that you are more at risk to overfeed your baby than mothers choosing baby milk feeding.
 Because formula feeding is slightly difficult to digest than breastmilk, make sure that you don’t go beyond feeding your baby 6 to 8 times per day.
 Also, try and restrict mealtimes to every 3 to 4 hours each day.

 However, as your baby grows older, he sleeps longer.
 In fact, by the time the third or fourth month arrives, it’s seen that mealtimes will automatically come down, as breastfed infants will need only 6 to 8 servings of breastmilk.
 While formula-fed infants will require only 5 to 6 servings a day, typically spread over 4 to 5 hours.